Home » Our Team

 Modalities

-Carissa Sarkis, MA
+Carissa Sarkis, LMHC-C

-Carissa Sarkis, MA
+Carissa Sarkis, LMHC-C

 My therapeutic approach is client centered and collaborative, having clients take an active role in how they want their sessions to look like.
 I use art based, mindfulness, narrative, and somatic techniques to aid in self awareness, creating a dialogue with oneself and finding solutions.
 I believe connections formed through the creative process and therapeutic relationship can be transformative and empowering.